Michael Mind Project

 The Michael Mind Project (MMP) is a German house DJ and music production duo consisting of Jens Kindervater and Frank Bülles.
-Formed in 2007 under the name Michael Mind, it took its current name in 2009 to avoid confusion and emphasize the fictional nature of the name.
+Formed in 2007 under the name Michael Mind, it changed to its current name in 2009 to avoid confusion and emphasize the fictional nature of the name.

 Biography

-In 2008, The Michael Mind Project released a track called "Show Me Love", a new version of the hit of Robin S. This track was a real success in Clubs, concerts and on YouTube as well.
+In 2008, the Michael Mind Project released a track called "Show Me Love", a new version of the Robin S. hit.